AlvinSheng/SLG-Deep-Learning/Ch1and2/Ch1and2Questions.md

 Deepak:
 In linear regression -

-loss function = cost function = square of [(hypothesis prediction) - (actual value)] for all samples in data set, divided by number of samples.
+loss function = cost function = minimse squared error loss = square of [(hypothesis prediction) - (actual value)] for all samples in data set, divided by number of samples.

-Optimizer = Gradient Descent
+Optimizer = Linear regression optimises to reduce cost using least square.

 metrics to monitor = Root Mean Square Error, R squared and adjusted R squared,